Contact2Grasp: 3D Grasp Synthesis via Hand-Object Contact Constraint: Introduction

-Among all these, semantic labeling of contact areas between agents and objects is found to be of the most importance ~\citep{deng20213d,roy2016multi, zhu2015understanding} because localizing the position of possible affordance can greatly help the planning of actions for robotic hands~\citep{mo2021where2act,wu2021vat, mandikal2021learning, mandikal2022dexvip}.
-In the robotics community, ~\cite{mo2021where2act} and \cite{wu2021vat} first estimate the contact points for parallel-jaw grippers and plan paths to grasp the target objects.
-For dexterous robotic hand grasping, recent works ~\citep{mandikal2021learning, mandikal2022dexvip} find that leveraging contact areas from human grasp can improve the grasping success rate significantly in a reinforcement learning framework.
-However, they assume an object only has one grasp contact area and learn a one-to-one mapping from an object to the contact.
+In robotics, contact areas between agents and objects are found to be important~\cite{deng20213d,roy2016multi,zhu2015understanding} because localizing the position of possible grasps can greatly help the planning of actions for robotic hands~\cite{mo2021where2act,wu2021vat,mandikal2021learning,mandikal2022dexvip}.
+For example, ~\cite{mo2021where2act} and~\cite{wu2021vat} first estimate the contact points for parallel-jaw grippers and plan paths to grasp the target objects.
+The common assumption in the literature is that the contact area is a point and the contact point generation is treated as a per-point (or pixel voxel) detection problem, \ie classifying each 3D object point to be a contact or not, which cannot be applied to dexterous hand grasps demonstrating much more complex contact.
+For dexterous robotic hand grasping, recent work~\cite{mandikal2021learning} finds that leveraging contact areas from human grasp can improve the grasping success rate in a reinforcement learning framework.
+However, it assumes an object only affords one grasp, which contradicts the real case and limits its application.

-To overcome the limitation of work in both computer vision and robotics community, we propose to formulate the object affordance understanding as both contacts and grasp poses generation.
-Specifically, we factorize the learning task into two sequential stages, rather than taking a black-box hand pose generative network that directly learns an object to the possible grasping poses in previous work.
-1) In the first stage, we generate multiple hypotheses of the grasping contact areas, represented by binary 3D segmentation maps.
-2) In the second stage, we learn a one-to-one mapping from the contact to the grasping pose by assuming the grasping pose is fully constrained given a contact map.
-Different from a coarse-to-fine strategy, our decomposition not only provides intermediate semantic contact maps, but also benefits from the intermediate task learning in the quality of the generated poses.
-This intermediate task learning has been proven effective in many computer vision tasks ~\citep{tang2018pami, wan2018dense, tome2017lifting, wu2017marrnet}.
-In the robotic grasping, it is shown that optimizing grasping poses directly from contacts is superior to re-targeting observed grasps to the target hands~\citep{brahmbhatt2019contactgrasp}, which also motivates our choice.
+To tackle the limitations, we propose to leverage contact maps to constrain the grasp synthesis.
+Specifically, we factorize the learning task into two sequential stages, rather than taking a black-box hand pose generative network that directly maps an object to the possible grasping poses in previous work.
+In the first stage, we generate multiple hypotheses of the grasping contact areas, represented by binary 3D segmentation maps.
+In the second stage, we learn a mapping from the contact to the grasping pose by assuming the grasping pose is fully constrained given a contact map.

+The intermediate segmentation contact maps align with the smooth manifold of the object surface: for example, a small change in a valid contact map would likely produce another valid solution (as illustrated in Figure~\ref{fig.contact_analysis}), then the corresponding pose can be deterministically established by the following GraspNet and PAP optimization.
+This manner reduces the challenging pose generation to an easier map generation problem in a low-dimension and smooth manifold, benefiting generation efficiency and generality.